phbasler/BSMPT/README.md

 You can install conan through pip with `pip3 install conan>2`.

 ### build
-We provide the script `Setup.py` which installes conan profiles for your operating system and run `conan install` to download the dependencies.
+We provide the script `Setup.py` which installs conan profiles for your operating system and runs `conan install` to download the dependencies.
 If you want to use other profiles feel free to execute `conan install` with your profile manually or add it to the script.

 You can build the code with